• Skip to primary navigation

 This is an overview of the instructions for this easy recipe.
 For the complete directions just scroll down to the bottom!

-2. Stir until the sugar and salt are completely dissolved.
+2. Stir until the sugar and salt are dissolved.
+Remove from heat and set aside.

 See how easy these tangy pickles are to make?
 We eat a TON of them every summer.
 Any unused cucumbers get sliced up and into the brine they go!